gongbaodd/gongbaodd.github.io/_docs/2025/08/20/goatcounter.md

 - 🔌 APIs so I can display PVs directly on my site

 And the best part?
 It’s currently **unlimited & free**, plus you can even self-host it if you want. 🚀

+In this week, I also rewrite part of the blog card logic, make it build faster.
+And I added some UI components from [React Bits](https://www.reactbits.dev/).
+And finished the archive page.